farhiongit/message-in-the-bottle/README.md

 **Have fun !**

-## Thread synchronization through messages
+## Thread synchronisation through messages

-Threads can synchronize using the producer/consumer pattern.
+Threads can synchronise using the producer/consumer pattern.
 Consumer threads (possibly several) trigger when they receive messages sent by producer threads (possibly several).

 Each message is consumed by at most one consumer thread.